 The log file for each Service can be configured to specify log file location, maximum log file size, the level of information to be logged, and other factors.
-See Logging Properties on page 49 for details.
+See "Logging Properties" for details.

 Use the Refresh Log button to refresh the display with the current contents of the log file (the display is not automatically updated when the file contents change).